carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 ## Deep Learning Workflow

-Let's start over with the first steps in our workflow.
+Let's start over from the beginning of our workflow.

 ### Step 1.
 Formulate/ Outline the problem